qwd/dev-site/pages_en/help/buy.md

 ## More calls

-If your business requires large scale reqeusts, such as over 1 million calls per day, send an email to <sales@qweather.com>, we provide additional discounts and performance guarantees for large-scale Applications.
+If your business requires large scale reqeusts, such as over 500K calls per day, send an email to <sales@qweather.com>, we provide additional discounts and performance guarantees for large-scale Applications.

 ## Performance Application {#hpa}